Let’s Look at Getting Inspiration from TV shows

 When Jewish characters (for example) are on the screen, does the audience get more than an occasion reference to Chanukah?
 Or do they just get a surname, or a trope?
 Or worse, do they get thinly-veiled anti-Semitic caricatures?

-Are LGBTQ characters defined by their sexuality, or are they stereotyped, or is it no big deal?
+Are LGBTQ characters more than their sexuality, or are they stereotyped, or is it no big deal?
 Or are they killed off quickly, once they’re no longer useful to the plot, the show runners, or the network?
 And look at the smart characters, the dumb ones, and the evil ones.
 Do characters have any sort of depth at all?

 And who’s writing these experiences?
 Are members of marginalized communities represented in the writers’ room?